“Combines a supreme intellect with dedication and leadership” (Legal 500)

-Jamie was recently instructed to act for the Claimants (led by Brian Kennelly QC) in a judicial review of the DPP’s decision not to prosecute a neo-Nazi for crimes contrary to the Public Order Act 1986.
+Jamie also acted for the Claimants (led by Brian Kennelly KC) in a judicial review of the DPP’s decision not to prosecute a neo-Nazi for crimes contrary to the Public Order Act 1986.
 In response to the litigation, the Crown Prosecution Service quashed its own decision.
 This case received national coverage from (among other outlets) The Guardian, The Independent, BuzzFeed, and the BBC.

 Data, Information, Media & Privacy

-Jamie accepts instructions in cases relating to tech, data, and privacy law.
-He is internationally recognised as an expert in legal issues relating to digital technology and the tech industry.
+Jamie accepts instructions in cases relating to tech, data, and privacy law, including for the ICO.
+He is internationally recognized as an expert in legal issues relating to digital technology and the tech industry.
 He has held fellowships at Harvard and Cambridge Universities, as well as the Berggruen Institute in California.

-He is the author of Future Politics: Living Together in a World Transformed by Tech (Oxford University Press, 2018).
+He is the author of Future Politics: Living Together in a World Transformed by Tech (Oxford University Press, 2018) and The Digital Republic: On Freedom and Democracy in the 21st Century (Bloomsbury, 2022).
 Future Politics received the Estoril Global Issues Distinguished Book Prize for 2019, and was an LSE, Prospect, and Evening Standard book of the year.
 Jamie’s work was cited by Lord Sales in his BAILII lecture, Algorithms, Artiﬁcial Intelligence, and the Law.

 Jamie regularly lectures on matters relating to tech and the law, Recent speaking engagements have included Harvard Law School, Stanford Law School, Princeton University, the LSE, Cambridge University, the British Academy, the Institute for Government, the Law Society, Google, and Microsoft.

 “Fantastically responsive and involved”, “incredibly insightful” and “a real pleasure to work with”.
 (Chambers & Partners)